wejgaard/Holonforth-DOS/README.md

-# HolonForth - a Forth IDE inspired by Smalltalk
+# HolonForth - Forth IDE's inspired by Smalltalk

 ### Hosts and Targets
 The Holonforth IDE's are cross-development systems.
 Using the Host/Target concept usually applied to embedded systems.